Archiveopteryx FAQ

 This error should not normally be encountered with recent versions of Archiveopteryx, but this explanation is retained for the record.

-On some systems, Postgres is configured to use ident authentication, and accept connections only if the connecting process is running as a Unix user that has the same name as the database user it wants to use.
+On some systems, including old versions of Debian and Suse Linux, Postgres is configured to use ident authentication, and accept connections only if the connecting process is running as a Unix user that has the same name as the database user it wants to use.
+If a process is started as root and it immediately drops privileges, then this logic often bases its test on root instead of the correct unix user.

-Archiveopteryx tries to cooperate with ident authentication (by using setuid, and falling back to SET SESSION AUTHORIZATION), but it may fail under certain circumstances.
+Archiveopteryx tries to work around it (by using setuid, and falling back to SET SESSION AUTHORIZATION), but it may fail under certain circumstances.

 How does Archiveopteryx compare to DBmail?

 Archiveopteryx supports only PostgreSQL, while DBmail also supports MySQL (MyISAM and InnoDB) and SQLite.
-Archiveopteryx can depend on advanced SQL features (prepared statements, row-level locking, transactions, savepoints, constraints) without having to worry about restricting itself to a portable subset of SQL.
+Archiveopteryx uses advanced SQL features (prepared statements, row-level locking, transactions, savepoints, constraints) without having to worry about a portable subset of SQL.

 The Archiveopteryx schema is more advanced than DBmail's.
 For example, it stores each MIME bodypart as a separate row, while DBmail splits messages into 512-byte blocks and stores those.